 I am not even surprised that there is truly no end to the distance in which everything familiar has receded.
 The distance to which I have receded.
 I am caught up.
 I am flowing away.
 I am adrift.
 Chasing the splash of golden light that sprawls out endlessly across the waters.
 Everything about it, this experience and the inside and outside of me; the good and the bad, it’s gentled into this solitude.

 When we are together, I carry much easier the dueling weights of my love and worry.
 I marvel at our similarities when we are together, in the ways we fill up a room with our individual and distinct presences.
-So unique and yet so marked, indelibly scented pungent and bruised up, a jumbled collection of likenesses and differences.
-Each of us whispering gently to the other.
+So unique and yet so marked, indelibly scented pungent, and bruised up, a jumbled collection of likenesses and differences.
+Each of us whispers gently to the other.
 We flicker and waver and twine together in a strangely familiar way.
 Though we are also quite undeniably different.
-Moments of recognition are sometimes barely illuminated, and I catch them only in the skin tingling brush of their leaving.
+Moments of recognition are sometimes barely illuminated, and I catch them only in the skin-tingling brush of their leaving.

 It can now become anything that we want it to be.
 We are both free to be.
 There is gorgeousness for me in this re-connection to what has been missing.
 And in the bright quick-eyed innocent flickering glance, the quirking joker slipped grins that we share.
 There’s also a sweetly extended invitation to be present in the building of who we each will be.